Board of Directors

 President, Goldhammer Advisory LLC

 Prior to Goldhammer, Mr. Goldberg was CEO of Coral Gables based Sunbelt Diversified Enterprises LLC, a privately owned holding company investing small cap companies in diverse industries before which he was involved with middle market private equity as both a partner and operator.
+He has also served as Senior Vice President of Arrow Air II LLC, Chief Financial Officer of its affiliate Arrow Air, Inc., and was a partner at Maplewood Partners LP, a private equity firm based in Coral Gables, Florida.

 He holds a BA, cum laude, from Columbia University and an MBA from New York University.
 He and his wife Ellie reside in Coral Gables, FL.
 They have two grown sons.